BMW i: Project i 3.0: electric-only Neue Klasse platform

+Models with NAx will be available in 2025 and 2026, with plans for a new BMW i3 and BMW iX3.
+Models with NBx will be available in 2027 and 2028, including new types like BMW i1 and BMW i2.

+The goal of the NMC battery line of the Neue Klasse over its predecessor is to get 30 % more range, 30 % faster charging, and cost reduction by 50 %.

 Stores

 The first BMW i store opened in June 2012 at BMW's London Park Lane showroom.
 The carmaker premiered an updated version of the BMW i3 concept electric car and unveiled its i Pedelec electric bicycle concept.
 On 15 November 2013, retail deliveries for the i3 began with a special ceremony in Munich.

 Using eDrive in core-brand BMW models

 On 1 December 2014, BMW announced the group is planning to offer plug-in hybrid versions of all its core-brand models using eDrive technology developed for its BMW i brand plug-in vehicles.
 The goal of the company is to use plug-in technology to continue offering high performance vehicles while reducing CO_{2} emissions below 100g/km.
 In February 2016, BMW announced the introduction of the "iPerformance" model designation, which will be given to all BMW plug-in hybrid vehicles from July 2016.
 The aim is to provide a visible indicator of the transfer of technology from BMW i to the BMW core brand.

 Sales of BMW i and iPerformance designated plug-in hybrid drive models have grown strongly in Europe, accounting for 4% of all BMW vehicles sold in Western Europe in June 2016.
 The percentage is significantly higher in markets with strong incentives and infrastructural measures, such as Netherlands, with 14.9% of all BMW vehicles sold in June were BMW i or BMW iPerformance models, and Scandinavia with 13.2%.
 Combined global sales of BMW i or BMW iPerformance models totalled 23,675 units during the first half of 2016.
 This is the result of the expanded range of electrified models, which includes seven electrified models including plug-in hybrids.
 Sales of this type of vehicle during the first half of 2016 were just under 87% higher than the same period in 2015.
 Combined global sales of BMW i and iPerformance plug-in hybrid models achieved the 100,000 unit milestone in early November 2016, three years after the inception of the BMW i3.